 The key sources of estimation uncertainty are aligned to the Annual Report and Accounts for the year ended 31 March 2023.
-The critical accounting estimates areas that have been reconsidered are: valuation of investment properties; valuation of the Group's net pension surplus/liability, and; impairment of non-financial assets.
+The critical accounting estimates areas that have been reconsidered are: valuation of investment properties; valuation of the Group's net pension surplus/liability; the modification of financial instruments and; impairment of non-financial assets.
 These are detailed below.